nikuya3/neural-net-image/Readme.md

 training images.
 Until now, the best accuracy (defined as number of correct predictions / number of total predictions) is 46 %.

+Usage
+---
+There are two ways to test the neural network.

+### test.py
+You can run test.py (`./test.py`) to train the neural network. test.py will also train an equivalent Keras network and compare those two networks using their test accuracy metric.
+It's also possible to tweak hyperparameters to see how the networks change.

+### app.py
+To see the neural network _in action_ (i.e. how it would be used in a real use case), run app.py.
+This script will apply the learned network by _recognizing objects in an image_ (classifying an image).
+To do this, run `./app.py [filename]`.
+The script takes all images as input, but only detects the objects it has learned (CIFAR-10 classes).
+You can try the script with the images located in the `img` directory.

+It cannot be used as a standalone script, as it depends on `parameters.p` and [SciPy](https://www.scipy.org/).

 Architecture
 ---
 The neural network is a four layer network of the following structure: